 Nowadays, different types of oils are used for every hair type.
 Vegetable oils are invaluable in weight-loss diets, due to their many health benefits.
 Now, they are also valued in hair care routines.
 These products are being used, even by the cosmetic industry, as a secret ingredient to keep hair smooth, soft and shiny.

-They are extracted from fruits, plants, grains, and other vegetables, and can restore hair from daily damages.
+They are extracted from fruits, plants, grains, and other vegetables, and can restore hair from daily damage.
 The number of options available can confuse you when choosing, and that is where this article will help you.

-The first thing you need to know to use hair oils for every type of hair and scalp type needs specific care to stay healthy.
+The first thing you need to know is to use hair oils for every type of hair and scalp type needs specific care to stay healthy.
 This means that hair oils should also be used differently for each type of hair.

-Suitable Oils for Different Hair Type
+Suitable Oils for Different Hair Types

 There are various options of oil that can work for any texture or type of hair.
 Then, what is the right type of oil for each hair type?
 Find out what is yours below.

 Other options are mongongo oil, which contains omega 3, 6 and 9, and replenishes essential substances; and coconut oil, which contains a natural protein that deeply moisturizes your hair and makes it shiny.

 People with straight hair can use Buriti and Calamus oils.
 These types of oil’s substances make your hair light, moisturizes it and fights frizz.

 Hair that has gone through chemical treatments or products need stronger substances since it’s been weakened by toxic ingredients.
 Argan and coconut oils are good options since they contain vitamins and triglycerides which repair and moisturize the hair.
 Avocado oil is another option, which moisturizes and forms a protective layer around the hair.